Rolando Aarons: Personal life

 Aarons was born in Kingston, Jamaica, and migrated to England at the age of five to join his mother, who was living in Bristol.
-He is the cousin of Norwich City player Max Aarons.
+He is the cousin of former Norwich City and current Bournemouth player Max Aarons.

+In April 2018, Aarons arrived to the Newcastle Crown Court due to violent disorder; he pleaded guilty and was given a 10-month suspended sentence and ordered to do 100 hours of community service.